ogauthe/optimize_contraction/README.md

 The program prints the best contraction sequence as well as its CPU cost and an upper bound for the memory in the standard output.

 # Code generation
-The program `generate_py/generate_contraction_code.py` can then be used to generate a memory-optimized python code.
-It allows formal variables as dimensions, bypass tensordot to reduce the number of tensor copy and delete temporary tensors.
+The program `generate_py/generate_contraction_code.py` can then be used to generate a memory-optimized python code and can be used to estimate contraction cost with formal variables as dimensions.
 Unfortunately the output is not very readable and I advise to review it before inserting it inside real code.

 # References
 Pfeiffer et al., Phys.
 Rev. E 90, 033315, https://journals.aps.org/pre/abstract/10.1103/PhysRevE.90.033315